67 Notable alumni of

 -

-Steven H. Cymbrowitz is a former Democratic member of the New York State Assembly representing Assembly District 45, which consists of Brighton Beach, Manhattan Beach and Midwood, among other communities located in the borough of Brooklyn.
-He lost to Michael Novakhov in the 2022 midterm election.
+Steven H. Cymbrowitz is a Democratic politician from the state of New York.
+He served in the New York State Assembly representing Assembly District 45, which included Brighton Beach, Manhattan Beach and Midwood in the borough of Brooklyn, from 2001 to 2022.
+Cymbrowitz was unseated by Republican Michael Novakhov in the 2022 midterm election.

 -